jswebguru/face_aging_tfl/README.md

 # Fast-AgingGAN
 This repository holds code for a face aging deep learning model.
 It is based on the CycleGAN, where we translate young faces to old and vice versa.
+And for the fast inference changed the model into the Tensorflow Lite model.

 # Samples
 Top row is input image, bottom row is aged output from the GAN.